rav-pradhan/dnd-helper-bot/README.md

 ### Loading your playlist

-The playlist is a JSON file that contains the YouTube videos you want audio to be loaded from and played in the voice channel.
+The playlist is a JSON file that contains the YouTube videos you want audio to be loaded from and played in the voice channel you are in.
 The bot uses keys as the command identifier; each key contains an array value of strings that the bot then parses at random to select a track.

 Example: